 Melissa Robinson is the Financial Associate with Harvard Law School Executive Education.
 Melissa joined Executive Education in October 2010 to support financial management and program preparation and delivery.

 Melissa also served as Administrative Coordinator with Harvard Law School’s Clinical Program from 1998-2004.
 Prior to joining Executive Education, Melissa held positions in the financial services area with M&T Bank, M&T Securities, HSBC Bank, and Fidelity Investments.
-She holds a Bachelor of Arts from Niagara University in French Language and Literature, a Master of Arts degree in English from Harvard University’s Division of Continuing Education, and completed her Master of Business Administration degree with a concentration in Accounting at Suffolk University’s Sawyer Business School.
+She holds a Bachelor of Arts from Niagara University in French Language and Literature, a Master of Arts degree in English from Harvard University’s Division of Continuing Education, and a Master of Business Administration degree with a concentration in Accounting from Suffolk University’s Sawyer Business School.

 Melissa is fluent in French.
 She is a Shakespeare enthusiast, having lived in Stratford-upon-Avon, England to complete a Postgraduate Diploma in Shakespeare Studies at the Shakespeare Institute, University of Birmingham.
 Melissa continued her classical acting training with the Royal Shakespeare Company.
 She loves the performing arts, running, and traveling to warm, sunny destinations.

 Jennifer Evans joined Harvard Law School Executive Education in July 2018.
 She is responsible for providing general assistance to various Executive Education Programs.
 In addition, she assists Professor Scott Westfahl with his J.D.
 Curricula.

 Jennifer graduated from Penn State University with a B.S. in Biology and a minor in Plant Pathology.
 She is currently pursuing a Master’s degree in Sustainability.